qixuchen/AutoTest/README.md

 where `header` is the column header, `val` is the column values, `outlier` is the detected error, and `conf` is the confidence of the error.

-## Rerun both Step-1 and Step-2: Perform both offline learning and make new predictions
+### Rerun both Step-1 (time-consuming) and Step-2: Perform both offline learning and make new predictions

-To fully rerun the offline training in Step-1 (can be time-consuming), and online prediciton in Step-2, please follow the following steps.
+If you want to rerun the entire AutoTest end-to-end, including the offline training in Step-1 (can be time-consuming) and online prediciton in Step-2, we prepared a script `AutoTest_end_to_end.sh` so that others can follow along and reproduce the results in the paper.

-### Reproduce: jupyter notebook to reproduce main results

-We prepared a set of Jupyter notebooks so that others can follow along end-to-end, to reproduce the results in the paper.

-In `code/AutoTest_reproduce_main_results.ipynb` we  (1) reproduce our main results in this notebook, including the PR curves of methods compared in the paper (Figure 7 and 8 of the paper), and (2) demonstrate examples errors detected by our proposed SDC on the benchmarks (in output cells).
+Before running the script, be sure to follow the [installation guide](#installation) and set everything correctly.

+Then, run the script in `code/AutoTest` with the following command.

+    source AutoTest_end_to_end.sh

+**Note**: The offline training in Step-1 can be time consuming.
+On a Ubuntu 22.04 machine with 2.4GHz 64-core CPU and 512G memory, the training on `RT-train` took ~120 hours, and the training on `Tablib` took ~200 hours.
+The entire script (which reproduces the results on both corpora) can take ~320 hours in total.

+After the script finishes, the resulting SDCs and pr-curves can be found in `code/AutoTest/results`:

+1) The selected SDCs are in `code/AutoTest/results/SDC`.
+2) The pr-curves are in `code/AutoTest/results/pr_curve`.

 ### Data: train and benchmark datasets